top of page

 2 tbsp toasted sesame oil

-1/2 tsp red pepper flakes, plus more for optional garnish
+1/2 tsp red pepper flakes, plus more for serving

 3 tbsp cornstarch